hindman/optopus/README.md

 scripts to the next-big-thing — Optopus will offer a superior approach to handling command-line arguments.

-The library is under active development and a beta release has been published.
+The library is under active development and a alpha release has been published.
 The purpose of that release was mainly to reserve the project name in [PyPI][pypi_optopus] but it already provides one small bit of useful functionality, one not currently available in other libraries — namely,